Tim-Zebra/13-Homework_ORM/README.md

 ## Development Process:
 1. Created/Imported base files
 2. Interpreted/Applied pseudocode and base code from acceptance criteria
+3. Tested each aspect of CRUD before moving on to next CRUD or api
+4.
 3. See commits for more details

 ## Author: